vapatty6848/vapatty6848/README.md

-### I'm Full Stack Developer and Computer Engineering 👋
+### Full Stack Developer and Computer Engineering 👋

 <!--
 **vapatty6848/vapatty6848** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.